Scheduled MonumentsEnglandCairn with a cist near the head of a southern tributary of Langcombe Brook

 What is Cairn with a cist near the head of a southern tributary of Langcombe Brook?

-This cairn with a cist is a Bronze Age burial monument located in Devon near the head of a southern tributary of Langcombe Brook.
+The cairn with a cist near the head of a southern tributary of Langcombe Brook is a Bronze Age funerary monument located in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012286.

 Who is responsible for protecting Cairn with a cist near the head of a southern tributary of Langcombe Brook?